yash9431-gif/rct-101-e4/README.md

 ## General Instructions (**_IMPORTANT_**)

-1. Do not use Global CSS, instead use `<componentName>.module.css` convention for Css in that file.
+1. Do not use Global CSS, instead use `<componentName>.module.css` convention for CSS.
 2. Do Not Remove `data-cy="xxxx"` from anywhere, this are used by testing tools to test your code, removal of this will lead to low score.
 3. Make sure you use only the given components and dont create new files and folders as chaging component name, structures might result in giving you zero marks
 4. Make sure you use only the given data and dont create new data, as chaging data might result in giving you zero marks.